-These appraisals are requested in the following situations…
+These appraisals function in the following situations…

 Couples will find that an unbiased, objective appraisal is useful in moving forward to a constructive settlement.